opensearch-project/project-website/_posts/2024-12-17-vscode-osd-setup.markdown

 ## Configuring Prettier and ESLint integration

 The OSD repo includes [Husky](https://typicode.github.io/husky/), a precommit hook that runs scripts before commits are made (scripts may include linting or running unit tests).
 However, rerunning the linter and recommitting your changes may still be time-consuming.
-VS Code provides the ability to lint on save but OSD has specific linting rules that may not work out of the box.
+VS Code provides the ability to lint on save, but OSD has specific linting rules that may not work out of the box.

 You can use the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) VS Code plugins to lint files automatically on save.
 Note that some rules that cannot be fixed automatically will still require manual corrections.
 The Prettier plugin is configured using the `.prettierrc` config file and will execute the Prettier rules in VS Code.
 ESLint is configured using the workspace's ESLInt configuration to enforce its rules.
 The linting integration is shown in the following image.